-Lawrence Joseph Doyle, a celebrated player for the old New York Giants, was nearly eighty-two years old at the time when I first saw him waiting calmly for me on his front porch not far from Saranac Lake itself.
-During our drive over to his friend’s modest bungalow, Uncle Hermie explained to me on the drive over that Larry Doyle had played in the big leagues for thirteen years, from 1907 to1920 and was considered the finest second baseman in the National League during the nineteen-teens.
-He had such apparent people skills that legendary Manager John McGraw made Doyle the Giants’ captain in just his second year in the majors.
+Lawrence Joseph Doyle, a celebrated player for the old New York Giants, was nearly 82-years-old at the time when I first saw him waiting calmly for me on his front porch not far from Saranac Lake itself.
+During our drive over to his friend’s modest bungalow, Uncle Hermie explained to me on the drive over that Larry Doyle had played in the big leagues for 13 years, from 1907 to 1920 and was considered the finest second baseman in the National League during the 1910s.
+He had such prodigious people skills that legendary Manager John McGraw made Doyle the Giants’ captain in just his second year in the majors.
 In Uncle Hermie’s edition of Baseball’s Book of Quotations, Larry Doyle had a solitary entry, which seemed to encapsulate his ebullient personality: “It’s great to be young – and a Giant!”

 When I informed him that my name was Shaun Kelly, Mr. Doyle began to giggle.
 “We have more in common than I thought!”
 His laughter brought on a cough, a rasping shrill sound that echoed off the porch and caused the spidery hanging plant that hung between us to quiver.
 “Excuse me, Shaun; my cough sometimes sounds like one of the old Pennsy trains we’d take to play the Cardinals in St. Louis.
 Yep, you can hear it for miles!”

 He recalled the legendary brusque John McGraw, who was, in reality, a deeply sensitive, misunderstood man.
-“Our old Giants’ manager would come up to Saranac and hold Matty’s hand for hours when Matty lay dying at the sanitarium.
-Old John McGraw would be caring but resolute when he was with Matty, but as soon as he left the room, he would sob like a baby.”
+“Our old Giants’ manager would come up to Saranac and hold Matty’s hand for hours when he lay dying at the sanitarium.
+Old John McGraw would be caring but resolute when he was with Matty, but as soon as he left the room, he would lean against the sanitarium’s wall and sob like a baby.”

 Because Larry Doyle knew that I was a passionate Red Sox fan, he recollected his experiences playing in the 1912 World Series, which Boston won on two errors by the Giants Fred Snodgrass and Fred Merkle at the newly constructed Fenway Park.
 “That was the hardest loss any of us ever experienced,” he recalled, “but you move on.
 You have to in life.”
 He then added with a laugh, “Wouldn’t you know that when I retired from the Giants in 1920, they proceeded to win the next two World Series!
 I guess that says something about me!”